 The 2005 referendum increase of 25 cents per \$100 in equalized assessed valuation in property taxes was split between operational needs and capital projects.
 Annually the amount of property tax transferred to the capital projects fund is adjusted by the CPI.
-For instance, the CPI for the 2019 tax year is 1.9%, and the property tax for capital projects will increase 32.6% to \$1,298,029.
-This increase is due to expiring TIF districts in Oak Park in which the District will be capturing all available TIF increment.
+For instance, the CPI for the 2017 tax year is 2.1%, and the property tax for capital projects (and bond debt service used for capital projects) will stay flat at \$2,958,529.